nisc/ublock-origin-magic/README.md

 ## Usage

 These filters are designed to be imported directly into uBlock Origin.
 Each list targets specific websites and removes unwanted content while preserving core functionality.

+## Combined Filter List

+Run `./create-combo-filter-list.sh` to generate `all-filters-for-import.txt` - a single file containing all filter lists (for import into uBlock Origin).